How To Get Motivated When You Really Don't Want To Work

 3. Make a list

 The power of lists!
 I love them.
-I’ll write done the most inane things like “send that email”.
+I’ll write down the most inane things like “send that email”.
 But writing lists motivates me to get on with the job.
-Just the process of writing them down fuels my enthusiasm for a project, if only for a short while!
-I’d write down all the steps from the point before and then take great satisfaction in ticking each one off.
+Just the process of writing them down fuels my enthusiasm for a project, not to mention the great satisfaction of ticking each one off!

 4. Remember why you’re doing this